circinusX1/bunget/README.md

 BUNGET is a C++ library for Linux which help to write GAP/GATT servers (Bluetooth 4.0).
 It provides abstract classes and methods to create GATT services, characteristics (READ/WRITE/NOTIFICATIONS).
 The library does not require the Bluez, but it requires some bluetooth utilities.
 The library was written from scratch.
 The idea of writing 'yet another BTLE implemetation' came after I spend days and days trying Bluez and Bleno.
 I could not get Blues working programatically and easy.
 Bleno is terible slow and tremendous resource eater, also brings entire java enciclopedia along with.
 Here is a simple C++ library which I hope would help to write GATT services.

-Be prepared , BTLE is a messy protocol and mobile implementations tend to be outdated and shitty.
+Be prepared , BTLE is a messy protocol, (looks was it designed by lawyers, not by engineeres) and mobile implementations tend to be outdated and shitty.
 I would recomend to test your environment using arduiuipush app from the store.
-The app is not a BTLE but works fine, because has latest libraies SDK chnages google did for BTLE.
-The you can move and test other BTLE/GATT scanners, which I found not pretty cooperative.
+The app is not a BTLE but works fine.
+I would display the data from the LE.
+Then you can move and test other BTLE/GATT scanners to test bunget.
+If you have problems with Android BTLE utelry mess, I can share the BTLE base class I used in arduiuipush.
+I spend many hours makeing it stable and reliable.

 * Server only: GATT services characteristics, descriptors or beacons.